diplat-dev/WynnGuild/README.md

-\## Architecture and data handling
+## Architecture and data handling

-\- `GET /api/guilds` proxies the public guild directory and caches it for one hour.
+- `GET /api/guilds` proxies the public guild directory and caches it for one hour.

-\- `GET /api/guilds/\[uuid]` fetches a guild by stable UUID, normalizes the payload, calculates safe roster aggregates, and caches it for two minutes.
+- `GET /api/guilds/\[uuid]` fetches a guild by stable UUID, normalizes the payload, calculates safe roster aggregates, and caches it for two minutes.

-\- Raw member payloads and API credentials are never sent to the browser.
+- Raw member payloads and API credentials are never sent to the browser.

-\- Wars/week and raids/week are lifetime averages derived from the guild creation date.
+- Wars/week and raids/week are lifetime averages derived from the guild creation date.
 Wynncraft does not expose historical guild activity snapshots.

-\- Radar axes are normalized pairwise for shape comparison, while tooltips and the detailed table retain raw values.
+- Radar axes are normalized pairwise for shape comparison, while tooltips and the detailed table retain raw values.

-\## Contributing and security

-Contributions are welcome.
-Read \[CONTRIBUTING.md](CONTRIBUTING.md) before opening a pull request.
-Please report security issues according to \[SECURITY.md](SECURITY.md), not through a public issue.

-Data is provided by the \[Wynncraft API v3](https://docs.wynncraft.com/welcome).
-Wynn Guild Compare is an independent community project and is not affiliated with Wynncraft.